Jōban Line: Services

 The Jōban Line connects Tokyo and the Tōhoku region.
 After the opening of the Tōhoku Shinkansen in 1982, the Jōban Line was split into two parts at Iwaki.
 South of Iwaki is mainly double track (Ayase - Toride is quad track), and north of Iwaki is predominantly single track.
 After the Fukushima disaster in 2011, the Jōban Line is further segmented in the Iwaki – Sendai section.

 Shinagawa – Ueno – Iwaki

-This entire section is served by a variety of services, which will be explained below by the sections where they operate in.
+This entire section is served by several types of train services, which are described in the following subsections according to where they operate.

 Limited express trains operate across the entire section.

 Shinagawa – Ueno – Toride

 This section is mainly served by local, rapid, medium-distance train services serving the Greater Tokyo area.